-We assess, then accept or reject higher rate caps proposed by councils.
+We provide advice to the Minister for Local Government on the annual council rate cap and assess, then accept or reject higher rate caps proposed by councils.

 Our role in council rate capping